raine/Lolgato/README.md

 3. Click the menu bar icon to access controls and settings.
 4. Configure your preferences in the app settings.

-The app will discover Elgato lights in your network automatically, the same way was Elgato Control Center.
+The app will discover Elgato lights in your network automatically, the same way as Elgato Control Center.
+If automatic discovery doesn't find your devices, you can add them manually by IP address in the Devices tab of the settings window.

 ## FAQ